Gordon D'Arcy: Personal life

 In July 2012, D'Arcy married model Aoife Cogan at St. Macartan's Cathedral, Monaghan.
 The couple are also business partners in Form School, a reformer pilates studio on Grattan Street, in Dublin.
-In February 2015 it was announced that Gordon D'Arcy and his wife Aoife Cogan were expecting their first child and a baby girl, named Soleil, was born in May 2015.
+In February 2015 it was announced that D'Arcy and Cogan were expecting their first child and a baby girl, named Soleil, was born in May 2015.

 D'Arcy grew a beard which attracted much attention and was shaved off by Jonathan Sexton after Ireland won the 2014 Six Nations Championship.

 Gordon D'Arcy is a patron for Barretstown charity.